What is Common Table Expressions (CTE) in SQL?

 What is CTE in SQL?

 CTE is the short form for Common Table Expressions.
 CTE is one of the most powerful tools of SQL (Structured Query Language), and it also helps to clean the data.
-It is the concept of SQL (Structured Query Language) used to simplify coding and help to get the result as quickly as possible.
-CTE is the temporary table used to reference the original table.
-If the original table contains too many columns and we require only a few of them, we can make CTE (a temporary table) containing the required columns only.
+SQL is the concept used to simplify coding and help get results as quickly as possible.
+CTE in SQL is the temporary table used to reference the original table.
+If the original table contains too many columns and requires only a few, we can make CTE (a temporary table) containing only the required columns.

 Complex problems can be solved easily with good readability of code using CTE.
-A code should always be easier to read so that if you are referring it after some time, you will get that code immediately.
+A code should always be easier to read so that if you refer to it after some time, you will immediately get that code.
 Even if the third person is referring to your code, he/she can understand it very well if the readability of your code is easy and good.
-CTE is one of the important concepts of SQL.
-If you have knowledge of CTE, you are stepping into the world of advanced SQL.
-Common Table Expressions (commonly known as CTE) helps Data analysts, data scientists, or any other analysts who want to extract their data efficiently and effectively from a table containing big data.
+CTE function in SQL is one of the most important concepts in SQL.
+If you know about CTE, you are stepping into the world of advanced SQL.
+Common Table Expressions (CTE) helps Data analysts, data scientists, or any other analysts who want to extract their data efficiently and effectively from a table containing big data.

 Creating and Using CTE in SQL